 The oil and gas sector has always been at the forefront, powering high-power machines and automobiles for generations.
 However, as is the case for any sector, technological advancement drives innovation, resulting in a profound transformation of the oil and gas industry.
 By integrating the latest advancements, the ever-expanding oil and gas industry is shaping new perspectives on this non-renewable energy source, with consumers increasingly becoming an active audience of these changes.

-A significant priority is on lowering greenhouse gas emissions through flare reduction, energy efficiency, and methane emissions, and expanding the use of renewable sources to power operations.
+A significant priority is lowering greenhouse gas emissions through flare reduction, energy efficiency, and methane emissions, and expanding the use of renewable sources to power operations.
 Several players are assisting their customers in lowering their emissions by promoting natural gas use, improving engine-fuel system efficiencies, and offering low-carbon mobility technologies like biofuels, ammonia, liquefied natural gas, electric vehicles, and hydrogen fuel cells.

 Because of its renewable nature, hydrogen will play an important role in the energy shift.
 Low-carbon hydrogen can help to reduce emissions in difficult-to-abate sectors like heavy industrial and heavy-duty transportation while also serving as a long-term backup for renewable energy.
 The oil and gas industry possesses the expertise, skills, and understanding to develop and expand hydrogen generation from natural gas as a low-cost energy source.